GrowingPaigns/VR-Illusion-Puzzle-Game/2021 Attempt/README.md

+# Old Code:
-# This folder contains the outdated attempt of this project from my 2021 University VR/AR course
+This folder contains the outdated attempt of this project from my 2021 University VR/AR course